xtexChooser/central/README.md

-# Mizar
+# Wezen

-Mizar is a fork of [Geph5](https://github.com/geph-official/geph5), to provide some extra features.
+Wezen is a fork of [Geph5](https://github.com/geph-official/geph5), to provide some extra features.

 # Geph5